Bobby Vee: Music

 Vee's follow-up single, a cover of Adam Faith's UK number-one "What Do You Want?", charted in the lower reaches of the Billboard pop chart in early 1960.
 His fourth release, a revival of the Clovers' doo-wop ballad "Devil or Angel" (U.S. number six), brought him into the big time with U.S. buyers.
 His next single, "Rubber Ball" (1961, U.S. number six, Australia number one), made him an international star.
 He has cited as influences producer Snuff Garrett and his personal manager, Arnold Mills.
 Vee's recording of "Take Good Care of My Baby" went to number one on Billboard magazine's U.S. pop chart in the summer of 1961 and number three in the UK Singles Chart.

-Known primarily as a performer of so-called "Brill Building pop" material, Vee went on to record a string of international hits in the 1960s, including "More Than I Can Say" (1961, UK number 4), "Run to Him" (1961, US number 2; UK number 6), "The Night Has A Thousand Eyes" (1963, US number 3; UK number 3) and "Come Back When You Grow Up" (1967, US number 3).
+Known primarily as a performer of so-called "Brill Building pop" material, Vee went on to record a string of international hits in the 1960s, including "More Than I Can Say" (1961, UK number 4), "Run to Him" (1961, US number 2; UK number 6), and "The Night Has A Thousand Eyes" (1963, US number 3; UK number 3).
+In 1961 Vee recorded a version of the song "Lollipop", originally by Ronald & Ruby, which also became a success.
+Vee had a total of ten hit singles in the UK, ending with "Bobby Tomorrow" (UK number 21) in 1963.

+In 1963, American Bandstand signed Vee to headline Dick Clark's Caravan of Stars national U.S. tour, scheduled to perform its 15th show on the night of November 22, 1963, at the Memorial Auditorium in Dallas, Texas.
+The Friday evening event was cancelled after U.S. President John F. Kennedy was assassinated that afternoon while touring Dallas in an open-car motorcade.

+However, Bobby Vee's chart performance declined, and none of his records reached the top 40 in 1964 and 1965.

+Vee returned to the top 10 with the single "Come Back When You Grow Up" (1967, US number 3).
 On the recording of "Come Back When You Grow Up", Bobby Vee and the Strangers are credited.
 However, that was merely the record label giving a name to the studio musicians working that day.
 Bobby's original band, the Shadows, backed him on the road; upon learning of the UK band the Shadows who backed Cliff Richard, the band changed its name to the Strangers.
-In 1961 Vee recorded a version of the song "Lollipop", originally by Ronald & Ruby, which also became a success.
-Vee had a total of ten hit singles in the UK, ending with "Bobby Tomorrow" (UK number 21) in 1963.

-In 1963, American Bandstand signed Vee to headline Dick Clark's Caravan of Stars national U.S. tour, scheduled to perform its 15th show on the night of November 22, 1963, at the Memorial Auditorium in Dallas, Texas.
-The Friday evening event was cancelled after U.S. President John F. Kennedy was assassinated that afternoon while touring Dallas in an open car caravan.
+Following the success of the comeback single, Vee had a string of contemporary singles which performed well enough for Liberty to issue three more studio albums in the late 1960s: Just Today, Do What You Gotta Do, and Gates, Grills & Railings.
+Just Today marked Vee's final appearance on the Billboard Top LP's chart as well.

 Vee was also a pioneer in the music video genre, appearing in several musical films and in the Scopitone series of early film-and-music jukebox recordings.